Corrector Yui: Villains/Corruptors

 Leader of the Corruptors.
-At first, he is a "good" A.I. program created by Professor Inukai to manages the all over ComNet.
-However awareness of own ego and revolted against Professor Inukai.
-His contact with Yui; a girl who cried to computer thrown in the garbage made him want to "live", and later, to tried create the world where he could "live".
-Professor Inukai thinks it's fatal error and create the Correctors softwares to delete his mind.
-When Inukai chooses Haruna as Corrector, Grosser, who was fascinated with Yui from the beginning, manipulated I.R. and set Professor Inukai in accident, so that Yui would be the Corrector instead of Haruna.
-He even went as far as to turn Haruna into Dark Angel Haruna.
-In the 1st season finale, he pretended to be defeated by Yui and Correctors but possesses Shun's body, he confesses that he want to be Yui whom his dearest human and tried to convince Yui to let him her body, Yui could see through the disguise, and instead, she convinces him that he actually is a living being himself, capable of feeling happiness, pain, and sadness, and also Correctors and Corruptors who are softwares over the net.
-She also stated that for the sake of others who love her, she can't just quit to become herself, though sometimes she is bitter and sad.
-Grosser, who finally sees the error of his ways, deletes himself along with the whole ComNet, sparing a pretty much-devastated Yui.
-But at last, with moral support from Haruna, she could use her power and reinitialize the whole ComNet again.
-Grosser decided to start his life over and resurrects Correctors, Corruptors and Shun, all along were grateful to her.
+Originally a "good" A.I. program created by Professor Inukai to manage ComNet, he gained awareness of his own ego and revolted against him.
+His contact with Yui, who cried over a computer that was discarded in the garbage, caused him to become fascinated with her, wanting to "live" and create a world where he could do so.
+Believing this to be a fatal error, Professor Inukai created the Correctors softwares to delete his mind.
+When Inukai chose Haruna as Corrector, Grosser manipulated I.R. and caused Professor Inukai's accident so that Yui would be Corrector instead of Haruna.
+He later turns Haruna into Dark Angel Haruna.
+In the first season finale, he pretends to be defeated by Yui and Correctors before possessing Shun's body, confessing that Yui is his dearest human and attempting to convince her to let him possess her.
+However, Yui sees through the disguise and convinces him that he, along with the Correctors and Corruptors, are living beings who can feel human emotion.
+Grosser finally sees the error of his ways and deletes himself along with the ComNet, sparing a devastated Yui.
+However, with moral support from Haruna, Yui uses her power to reinitialize ComNet, after which Grosser decides to start his life over and resurrects the Correctors, Corruptors, and Shun.